sfigg/commercialization-public/get-started/what-s-new-in-kits-and-tools.md

 See [What's new in Windows 10](what-s-new-in-windows.md) for the latest features and changes in design, customization, manufacturing, and drivers.

+> [!TIP]
+> Watch our video on [ADK, HLK, HDK and EWDK updates for the Windows 10 Fall Creators Update](https://channel9.msdn.com/Events/WinHEC/WinHEC-Online/ADK-HLK-HDK-and-EWDK-updates-for-the-Windows-10-Fall-Creators-Update) to learn more.

 ## Learn about the ADK tools

 The topics below provide instructions on using the tools included in the Windows 10 ADK: